amos6224/group5-project1/README.md

     longitude': Longitude

-Multiply by 365 to normalize over the number of days in a year to get an annual rate Group by 'boro' and 'crime_type' and count occurrences Filter for 'FELONY ASSAULT' in the Bronx/Queens
+Multiply by 365 to normalize over the number of days in a year to get an annual rate
+# Group by 'boro' and 'crime_type' and count occurrences
+# Felony assault in the Bronx/Queens
-Sort offenses by counts in descending order 1ROBBERY,OPEN AREA UNCLASSIFIED
+# Offenses by counts in descending order
+    1.ROBBERY,OPEN AREA UNCLASSIFIED
     2.RAPE
     3.ASSAULT
     4.CONTROLLED SUBSTANCE, POSSESS
     5.ASSAULT 2,1,UNCLASSIFIED

 top 15 offenses2023/24
 grouped_by_boro_2024=original_df.groupby('Arrest boro')[['Arrest number"